Tropico 4: Expansion

 An expansion, titled Modern Times, was released on March 27, 2012.
-It features a new single-player 12-mission campaign which takes place a year after the events of Tropico 4.
-After El Presidente's success in rebuilding Tropico, he leaves on a well deserved vacation, only to find when he returns that his lackey Penultimo has predictably run the entire nation into the ground amid the financial crisis of 2007–2008.
+It features a new single-player 12-mission campaign which takes place one year after the events of Tropico 4.
+After El Presidente's success in rebuilding Tropico, he leaves on a well-deserved vacation, only to find when he returns that his lackey Penultimo has predictably run the entire nation into the ground during the 2008 financial crisis.
 While working to put the country back on track, El Presidente crosses paths with the elusive shadow organization "The Conclave", and it's up to him to help save the world again while lining his pockets.

 Modern Times also adds a timeline element, where real-world historical events affect gameplay.
 In addition, new buildings are introduced in accordance to the timeline.

 On November 3, 2011, the first of many DLC packs was released, titled Junta Military.
 Subsequent DLC packs include Plantador, Quick Dry Cement, Pirate Heaven, Megalopolis, Vigilante, Voodoo, Propaganda!, The Academy and Apocalypse.
 Each DLC pack includes new buildings, a new island, a new mission, a new trait, and, depending on the DLC, new clothing options for El Presidente and new decor.

 Demo

 A demo version was released on the Xbox Live Marketplace and Steam.
 It contains 4 tutorial missions and 1 campaign mission.
-Many buildings are not available for construction.
+However, many buildings are not available for construction in this version.

 Reception

 The game has received generally positive reviews and holds a 78/100 score on Metacritic based on 46 reviews for the PC version and 77/100 based on 18 reviews for the Xbox 360 version.
 Certain reviewers praised the game's visuals and attention to detail, while describing it as not particularly challenging.
-GameSpot commented that "Tropico 4 is a likeable and engaging sequel that expands on its predecessor but doesn't offer much new depth."
+GameSpot commented that "Tropico 4 is a likable and engaging sequel that expands on its predecessor but doesn't offer much new depth."
 IGN stated that "if you’re the type that's spent hours with the likes of Civilization or SimCity, or has an unhealthy need to be in control, then it’s time to become El Presidente."
 Destructoid and Game Informer noted that the game didn't do enough to iterate upon its predecessor, but praised it for being better, with both outlets ultimately recommending the game.
 Eurogamer wrote that the game didn't address enough of Tropico 3's limitations, stating, "It's hard not to like Tropico 4, because it's based on a solid foundation that is naturally engaging...Its tragedy is that it hasn't bothered to build anything worthwhile on top of that foundation..."
 GamesRadar+ praised the game for its accessibility and the vast breadth of freedom present, while lamenting its lack of depth.